 - Select written material.
 You can bring any written material.
 So: Learn not to rely on on-line material (you can’t google stackoverflow during the contests) and find out which written you actually need and can navigate (say, a programming language reference, but not all 4 volumes of the Art of Computer Programming).
 You can even maintain your own evolving document, with often-forgotten code snippets, standard templates, hints to yourself, your editor configuration, soothing picture of a kitten, etc. Here’s an example from a very experienced partipant (Måns Magnusson), heavily focussing on algorithms: https://github.com/exoji2e/notebook.

-These are extremely informal meetings.
+I’ll give some extra lectures in various formats.
 The expected skill set that of 2nd year Software students, but everybody is welcome.
-We’ll see if this is useful at all.